 Student Loan Default Rate

-• An average of 430,000 students defaulted between 2015-2018 after the second year of repayment.
+• Since 2011, an annual average of 471,000 students have defaulted after their second year in repayment.

 Related reports include Student Loan Debt Statistics | How Do People Pay for College? | Average Time to Repay Student Loans | Average Cost of College | Economic Effects of Student Loan Debt | Student Loan Refinancing

-Student loan default rate 1 on Education Data Initiative
+Student loan default rate on Education Data Initiative

 Student Loan Default Statistics

-The student loan default rate is on the decline overall, but it affects demographics to varying degrees.
 Student borrowers who attended private for-profit colleges are the most likely to default on their loans, whereas private non-profit college attendees are the least likely to default.

-• 10.8% of student borrowers default on their educational loans within their first year of repayment.
+• 10.3% of student borrowers default on their educational loans within their first 3 years of repayment.

 • At age 30, roughly 10% of bachelor’s degree holders have defaulted on student loans, whereas over 20% of associate degree holders have defaulted on student loans.